 When you blend the mixture, the protein-baked oats mixture won’t be fully blended/combined, that’s okay!
 Just make sure to divide them evenly as they fall to the bottom of the food processor.

-How To Meal Prep Chocolate Protein Baked Oats
+How To Meal Prep and Store It

-To do this, follow the directions but instead of baking it just pop it into the fridge overnight.
+To do this, follow the directions, but instead of baking it, just pop it into the fridge overnight.

 Let it sit on the counter for 10 minutes in the morning before baking for the same amount of time in the morning.